jdorri/BART-news-summaries/readme.md

 ## Installation

-The application is based in Python and requires the following packages:
+The application is based in Python 3.7 and requires the following packages:

 * pandas
 * streamlit
 * newsapi
-* transformers[torch] - installs PyTorch torch automatically (required for the Transformers back-end)
+* transformers
 * spacy
 * newspaper

-These can be installed with (after first sourcing into a newly-created virtual environment):
+These dependencies can be installed with (after first sourcing into a newly-created virtual environment):

 ```
 pip install -r requirements.txt